Installing a new bathroom is a skilled job usually best left to the professionals. So how can you find the right person for the task?

-Check the fitter's website, social media channels and – if applicable – their Which?
+Check the fitter's website, social media channels and, if applicable, their Which?
 Trusted Traders profile to see examples of their work.

 Have they undertaken work similar to yours?
-Do they have specialities you're looking for, such as bathroom design, wet rooms, or accessible bathrooms and showers?
+Do they have specialities you're looking for, such as bathroom design, wet rooms or accessible bathrooms and showers?

 Find out whether the installer has been accredited or endorsed by an organisation you can trust.
-This can include professional trade associations such as the British Institute of Kitchen, Bedroom & Bathroom Installers (BiKBBI) or the Kitchen Bathroom Bedroom Specialists Association (KBSA).
+This can include professional trade associations such as the British Institute of Kitchen, Bedroom & Bathroom Installation (BiKBBI) or the Kitchen Bathroom Bedroom Specialists Association (KBSA).

 Trade associations and endorsement bodies usually set standards that their members should follow and give customers access to independent complaint resolution services if anything goes wrong.